auth0/docs/articles/quickstart/native/ios-swift/download.md

 <!-- markdownlint-disable MD041 -->

-## 1. Configure the bundle identifier
+## 1. Configure code signing

 To run the sample application, first open `SwiftSample.xcodeproj` in Xcode and go to the settings of the application target you want to run.
 There are two application targets available: **SwiftSample (iOS)** and **SwiftSample (macOS)**.
 Change the bundle identifier from the default `com.auth0.samples.SwiftSample` to another value of your choosing.
+Then, make sure the **Automatically manage signing** box is checked, and that your Apple Team is selected.

-# 2. Configure the associated domain
+## 2. Configure the associated domain

 Go to the **Signing and Capabilities** tab of the app's target settings.
 Find the `webcredentials:{YOUR_AUTH0_DOMAIN}` entry under **Associated Domains**, and replace the placeholder `{YOUR_AUTH0_DOMAIN}` value with the domain of your Auth0 application.
 If have a [custom domain](https://auth0.com/docs/customize/custom-domains), replace `{YOUR_AUTH0_DOMAIN}` with your custom domain instead of the value from the settings page.